 Please explain why a solid BDR strategy is crucial to businesses adapting to remote work.

-Singh: The COVID-19 pandemic wholly changed the IT management landscape.
+Singh: The pandemic wholly changed the IT management landscape.
 As businesses ramped up purchasing new hardware and software to enable their employees to work remotely, they were also exposing themselves to more risk that had to be carefully managed.
 Remote workers are generally more exposed to cyberattacks and data loss than a typical office worker.
-This is because remote employees rely on less secure personal infrastructure and are more likely to save or share files with local machines or personal cloud storage.
-A solid backup and disaster recovery (BDR) strategy will plug any data leakage holes while protecting the business from catastrophic events like ransomware.
+This is because remote employees rely on less secure personal infrastructure and are likelier to save or share files with local machines or personal cloud storage.
+A solid backup and disaster recovery (BDR) strategy will plug data leakage holes while protecting the business from catastrophic events like ransomware.

-In the cloud era, backup solutions can be highly convenient and cost-effective for businesses to implement.
+In the cloud era, backup solutions can be highly convenient and cost-effective for businesses.
 Many advanced solutions leverage automation to turn backups into a “set-and-forget” task and integrate with popular IT management software, like remote monitoring and management tools.
 Because of the accessibility and impact that cloud backups can provide, now has never been a better time to streamline operations and improve security during this pandemic.

-Singh: The results have been mixed on whether strategies for 2020 remain adequate.
+Singh: The results have been mixed on whether pre-pandemic BDR strategies remain adequate.
 For the companies already making investments into their digital toolbox by investing in a BDR strategy, the switch to remote work because of the pandemic was a jolt but not as disruptive to their business as their counterparts that didn’t make those investments.
 On the other hand, the pandemic revealed the importance of placing IT efficiency and security into any strategic discussion about a company’s future.
 IT is the new utility organizations rely on to operate in today’s environment.

 What are the most important things for businesses to include in their BDR strategies?